ImperialCollegeLondon/ReCoDE-Exploration-Mandelbrot-Set/docs/Visualization Techniques/The ParaView format.md

 In this section, we will show how to output our image in `.vtk` format, which will allow us to access powerful options for scientific visualization.
 For this purpose, we will use our multithreaded version.
-Due to the modularity of `C++`, the only function we need to modify is `saveToPPM`, which will be replaced by `save_vtk`.
+Due to the modularity of `C++`, the only function we need to modify is `save_ppm`, which will be replaced by `save_vtk`.

 An important reference that I recommend, in addition to the useful information available in the Kitware community forums, is the works by ([William](#William2006)), the founders of Kitware, where you can learn more about the graphics pipeline.